jacquesfauquex/DCKV/dicm2dckv/README.md

 - These console apps in  c transform dicm into dckv and subproducts (xml,json,mdbx)

-- This is still a work in progress.
-A definitive rust version is worked out in another repository

 - the documentation is found in the wiki part of the github

 ## comando